Please visit the organizers’ websites for details.

 June 7 @ 6:00 pm – 7:30 pm

 WeHo Reads is a literary series presented by the City of West Hollywood.
 More information and events at www.weho.org/wehoreads.
-BookSwell, a literary events and media company dedicated to lifting up writers from historically excluded communities, is producing the WeHo Reads 2022 season with additional support from Beyond Baroque, Bookshop.org, Book Soup, and Los Angeles Review of Books.
+BookSwell, a literary events and media company dedicated to lifting up writers from historically excluded communities, is producing the WeHo Reads 2022 season.
+Additional support is provided by UCLA Extension Writers’ Program and Poets & Writers as well as media partnerships with Bookshop.org, Book Soup, and Los Angeles Review of Books.